Your LLM application is key to your admissions success – and here are 10 ways to make your LLM application great.

 If at all possible try and visit the law school and get a feeling for the place.
-Many law schools, like Columbia Law School, give you the chance to attend lectures during a campus visit.
+Many law schools give you the chance to attend lectures during a campus visit.
 If you can't do this in person, then spend some time on social media, most law schools like the University College London have a social media presence.

 When you were initially researching the Master of Laws course you would probably have been in touch with the administration and academic staff at the law school.
 Now that you're ready to apply it's a good idea to try and make sure that the staff are expecting your application, as they may it more favourably if will feel they already know you.